 Dr. Rachel Langford PhD is an Associate Professor in the School of Early Childhood Studies at Ryerson University.
 From 2006 to 2016 she served as the director of the School.
 Her research and scholarly work focuses on childcare advocacy and policy development, workforce professionalization, and conceptualizations of care and care work.
 She is a co-editor of a UBC Press edited volume, Caring for children: social movements and public policy in Canada.
 She has also published widely on inclusion in early childhood settings, early childhood pedagogy and provincial curriculum frameworks.

 The co-chairs will liaison between the board and the Editor and, for example, would bring any changes requested by the Editor to the board for consideration.
 They will also chair the editorial committee that advises on overall content for eceLink.

-Brooke Richardson is a part-time faculty member in the Early Childhood Studies program at Ryerson University and has recently completed her Ph.D. in Policy Studies (also at Ryerson).
+Brooke Richardson is a part-time faculty member in the Early Childhood Studies program at Ryerson University and has a Ph.D. in Policy Studies (also at Ryerson).
 Her research focuses on the childcare advocacy movement, the devaluation of care in neoliberal political climates as well as the representation of childcare in mainstream media.